Profitbase/Episode-Docs/articles/flow/workspaces/workspace-objects.md

 ## Creating Workspace Objects

 Workspace Objects are created automatically when you configure an Action or Trigger that require them.
-For example, if you are confiuring a SQL Server action, you must specify a SQL Server connection.
+For example, if you are configuring a SQL Server action, you must specify a SQL Server connection.
 When you do, a SQL Server Connection object is created.
-The next time you create a SQL Server action, you can reuse the existing SQL Server Connection object.
+The next time you create a SQL Server action, you can reuse the existing SQL Server Connection object instead of creating another connection definition.

 ## Editing and deleting Workspace Objects